yadariya/appmetrica_to_googleSheet/README.md

 # running the program
 To run the program do the following steps:
-1. Go to https://developers.google.com/workspace/guides/create-credentials and create credentiial
+1. Go to https://developers.google.com/workspace/guides/create-credentials and create credential
-2. Download credentials.json and put it in resourse folder ofn the program.
+2. Download credentials.json and put it in the resource folder of the program.